locationtech/geomesa/docs/user/blobstore.rst

 -  GET /ds/:alias - Display a registered GeoMesa data store

--  GET /ds/ - Display all registered .
+-  GET /ds/ - Display all registered BlobStores

 To ingest a file: